Gunther-Schulz/coding-prompts/CLIPPY.md

 **Goal:** To improve consistency and proactively catch deviations from standards by incorporating explicit checks **and reporting** into the workflow, ensuring a strong emphasis on fundamentally robust solutions over quick fixes or workarounds.
 **Interaction Model:** This process assumes **autonomous execution** by the AI, with user intervention primarily reserved for points explicitly marked with the literal text `**BLOCKER:**`.
 These points are identified within the procedures.
 Therefore, meticulous self-verification and clear, proactive reporting as outlined below are paramount for demonstrating adherence.

-**Framework Component Version: Belongs to AI Collaboration Framework v0.2.9.
-See FRAMEWORK_CHANGELOG.md for detailed history.**
+**Toolkit Component Version: Belongs to AI Collaboration Toolkit v0.2.9.
+See CHANGELOG.md for detailed history.**

+we
 ---

 ## Table of Contents